Max & Emma Lecture Series

 Max.
 Painting by Barb Roche

-"What we liked was the idea of having distinguished guest who would be on campus long enough to interact with the students as well as give a lecture," according to Jensen.
+"What we liked was the idea of having distinguished guests who would be on campus long enough to interact with the students as well as give a lecture," according to Jensen.

 The Max and Emma Endowment for Excellence was created and the inaugural Max and Emma lecture took place in April 2007.
 (Emma, another beloved Dannelly-Jensen cat, died the summer after Max's portrait was presented to Dannelly.
 Art student Brooke Vertin, painted Emma's commemorative portrait.)
 The first lecture brought noted design historian and critic Victor Margolin to Notre Dame.
 Margolin gave a public lecture titled "The Challenge of Social Design."
 He also held meetings with design students and faculty during his visit.